Being injured while on the job can be devastating.

 Supplemental Income Benefits (SIBs)

-Supplemental income benefits (SIBs) are income benefits that you apply for quarterly (4 times per year, or every 3 months).
-However, they are paid monthly to injured employees that meet specific eligibility requirements.
+Supplemental income benefits (SIBs) are income benefits that you apply for quarterly (four times per year, or every three months).
+However, they are paid monthly to injured employees who meet specific eligibility requirements.

 To qualify for SIBs, you must: